justjake/ircbot_workshop/README.md

 `git checkout level1-{start,end}`

+#### How IRC works

+Today we'll be working with an IRC bot framework called Cinch.
+Cinch does all the busy work of IRC for us. it:
+  1. sets up a network connection to the IRC server
+  2. logs in our bot and adds it to a list of channels
+  3. runs loop where it sends commands to the IRC server, and dispatches events from the IRC server to our bot code

 ### Level 2 Bot: Hello User!

 Now lets make our bots respond to IRC events.
 Specifically, we should